 The Federal Managers' Financial Integrity Act of 1982 (FMFIA) is intended to strengthen internal controls and accounting systems.
-OMB Circular A-123, Management's Responsibility for Internal Control and Enterprise Risk Management (OMB A-123), implements the FMFIA requirements.
-FMFIA requires that management establish and maintain effective internal control to achieve the following objectives:
+OMB Circular A-123, Management's Responsibility for Enterprise Risk Management and Internal Control, implements the FMFIA requirements.
+FMFIA requires that management establish and maintain effective internal controls to achieve the following objectives:

-- 1. Effective and efficient operations,
+- 1. Effective and efficient operations

-- 2. Reliable reporting, and
+- 2. Reliable reporting

-- 3. Compliance with applicable laws and regulations.
+- 3. Compliance with applicable laws and regulations

 The Department of Health and Human Services (HHS) provides guidance to its operating divisions (OpDivs) to implement FMFIA through its FMFIA Guidelines.
-OpDivs, including FDA, are responsible for developing and maintaining internal control and compliance programs that include programmatic and operational controls, as well as reporting controls to support sound financial management.
+HHS's OpDivs, including FDA, are responsible for developing and maintaining internal control and compliance programs that include programmatic and operational controls, as well as reporting controls to support sound financial management.
 The Government Accountability Office's Standards for Internal Control in the Federal Government (Green Book) states: "Management is responsible for an effective internal control system.
 As part of this responsibility, management sets the entity's objectives, implements controls, and evaluates the internal control system."
-OMB A-123 requires an annual internal control assessment, and FMFIA requires the head of each executive agency to report annually on the effectiveness of the internal controls and any identified material weaknesses in those controls.
+OMB Circular A-123 requires an annual internal control assessment, and FMFIA requires the head of each executive agency to report annually on the effectiveness of the internal controls and any identified material weaknesses in those controls.

-In alignment with FMFIA, OMB A-123, OMB A-11, the Green Book, and HHS guidelines, FDA established an Enterprise Risk Management (ERM) Program, with an ERM Council as the governance body responsible for providing overall oversight and accountability.
+In alignment with FMFIA, OMB Circular A-123, OMB Circular A-11, the Green Book, and HHS guidelines, FDA established an Enterprise Risk Management (ERM) Program, with an ERM Council (ERMC) as the governance body responsible for providing overall oversight and accountability.
 The Council's purview includes deciding on and managing the Agency's Enterprise Risk Profile and ensuring integration with FDA's FMFIA, budget formulation, and strategic planning activities.
-The ERM Council has senior executive representatives from each FDA Center and Office, and is chaired by the Chief Operating Officer, with a Center Director as Co-Chair and Chief Financial Officer (CFO) as President Pro Tempore.
+The ERMC has senior executive representatives from each FDA Center and Office, and is chaired by the Chief Operating Officer, with a Center Director as Co-Chair and Chief Financial Officer (CFO) as President Pro Tempore.
 FDA's ERM Program supports the Council in managing the Agency's Enterprise Risk Profile, facilitates risk response planning, collaborates with Center and Office senior leaders and staff in conducting a range of analyses to manage risks, and provides communications and training opportunities that promote a risk-informed culture.

-Additionally, FDA has an established Senior Assessment Team (SAT) to act as the governance body responsible for providing oversight and accountability for FDA's internal control over reporting, including overseeing the FMFIA and OMB A-123 assessments, and for fostering an environment that promotes strong internal control.
-The SAT is chaired by FDA's CFO and co-chaired by the Deputy CFO and Director of the Office of Financial Management, as well as a Program Co-Chair who is a Center Deputy Executive Officer appointed by the CFO.
+Additionally, FDA has an established Senior Assessment Team (SAT) to act as the governance body responsible for providing oversight and accountability for FDA's internal control over reporting, including overseeing the FMFIA and OMB Circular A-123 assessments, and for fostering an environment that promotes strong internal controls and reduces the risk of fraud, waste, and abuse.
+The SAT is chaired by FDA's CFO and co-chaired by the Deputy CFO and Director of the Office of Financial

+Management, as well as a Program Co-Chair who is a Center Deputy Executive Officer appointed by the CFO.
 The SAT members are representatives from each FDA Center and Office.

 FDA's internal control program includes integrated management controls covering the OMB A-123 appendices.
+Specifically:

-Specifically, reporting controls are implemented in accordance with Appendix A, Management of Reporting and Data Integrity Risk; charge card controls are implemented in accordance with Appendix B, A Risk Management Framework for Government Charge Card Programs; controls over financial disbursements are implemented in accordance with Appendix C, Requirements for Payment Integrity Improvement; and financial system controls are implemented in accordance with Appendix D, Compliance with the Federal Financial Management Improvement Act of 1996.
-FDA's reimbursable activity cycle memo is specifically focused on the reporting controls related to the accounts receivable and payment processes associated with the user fee programs.
-This cycle memo describes the processes and controls performed by FDA to monitor the user fee cash receipts process and includes controls over reconciliation performance, aging, write-offs, and the interface between the User Fee System (UFS) and the Unified Financial Management System.
+- Reporting controls (including business and IT controls) are implemented in accordance with Appendix A, Management of Reporting and Data Integrity Risk. - 2.
+Charge card controls are implemented in accordance with Appendix B, A Risk Management Framework for Government Charge Card Programs, - 3.
+Controls over financial disbursements are implemented in accordance with Appendix C, Requirements for Payment Integrity Improvement, and - 4.
+Financial system controls are implemented in accordance with Appendix D, Compliance with the Federal Financial Management Improvement Act of 1996.